Laplacians on infinite graphs: Dirichlet and Neumann boundary conditions: Characterizing Neumann and Dirichlet Laplacians

 and let $D_A$ be the closure of $D_A^{'}$ in the Hilbert space $(D (\qn), \langle \cdot,\cdot\rangle_{\qn})$.
 Then, the restriction of $\qn$ to $D_A$ will be a Dirichlet form by Theorem~3.1.1 of \cite{Fuk}.
 In general, it will differ from both $\qn$ and $\qd$.

+(c) The previous remark shows that there exist Dirichlet forms between $\qd$ and $\qn$.
+Based on the considerations of this paper one might try and characterize all of these forms (via boundary conditions).
+We consider this an interesting open problem.

-(c) The considerations above use the local finiteness of the graph in various places.
+(d) The considerations above use the local finiteness of the graph in various places.
 It should be interesting to find out whether a similar result holds in the general case as well.

 Our considerations give another characterization of $\qd = \qn$ in the case of locally finite graphs.
-To state the characterization we introduce one more piece of notation: A map $P$ from $[0,\infty)$ into the set of selfadjoint bounded operators on $\ell^2 (V,m)$ is called a \textit{strongly continuous symmetric semigroup} if it has the form $P_t = e^{-t L}$ for a selfadjoint $L$ which is bounded below.
+To state the characterization we introduce one more piece of (standard) notation: A map $P$ from $[0,\infty)$ into the set of selfadjoint bounded operators on $\ell^2 (V,m)$ is called a \textit{strongly continuous symmetric semigroup} if it has the form $P_t = e^{-t L}$ for a selfadjoint $L$ which is bounded below.
+Here, $e^{-t L}$ is understood in the sense of spectral calculus for selfadjoint operators.
 The operator $L$ is called the \textit{generator} of the semigroup.
 If the form associated to $L$ is a Dirichlet form, the semigroup is called \textit{Markovian}.

 \begin{coro} Let $(V,m)$ be a discrete measure space and $(b,c)$ a locally finite graph over $(V,m)$.
 Then, the following assertions are equivalent: \begin{itemize} \item[(i)] $\qd = \qn$. \item[(ii)] There exists only one strongly continuous symmetric Markovian semigroup with generator contained in $\wl$. \end{itemize} \end{coro}